teamneoneko/Cats-Blender-Plugin-Unofficial-/README.md

 # Cats Blender Plugin (0.30.1).

-#### This version of Cats supports Blender 4.0, however due to some issues with 4.0 and the current compatibility of cats and MMD tools I highly recommend you use 3.6 for now.
+#### This version of Cats does allow Blender 4.0, however due to some issues with 4.0 and the current compatibility of cats and MMD tools I highly recommend you use 3.6 for now.
+Please do not report any issues relating to 4.0, If you hit any issues please downgrade to Blender 3.6 for the time being.
+This is because MMD Tools currently does not support Blender 4.0 and unto it does we can not fully support 4.0.
 #### Cat's will no longer work in Blender versions older then 2.9.

 The non official version of Cats Blender Plugin which is maintained by Yusarina, Cats is an tool designed to shorten steps needed to import and optimize models into VRChat.